endersonlg/dota-tools/README.md

 ### Prerequisites

-Ensure you have Node.js and Expo installed in your development environment.
+Ensure you have Node.js installed in your development environment.

 ### Installation